-The next steps in the District's Measure J effort are likely to see Cal-Am request an early decision from the Superior Court regarding LAFCO issues.
-This review may take the form of a Motion for Summary Judgement by Cal-Am, and perhaps cross motions for Summary Adjudication.
-It is likely that Cal-Am will file its Motion for Summary Judgment in March or April; a hearing on that motion would likely be set in the July/August/September timeframe (depending on the Court's schedule).
+The next steps in the District's Measure J effort are anticipated for Cal-Am to request an early decision from the Superior Court regarding LAFCO issues.
+That effort may take the form of a Motion for Summary Judgement by Cal-Am, and perhaps cross motions for Summary Adjudication.
+It is likely Cal-Am will file its Motion for Summary Judgment in April; a hearing on that motion would likely be set in the July/August/September timeframe (depending on the Court's schedule).